 All of the candidates who graduate from the Acclimation Phase will advance to the Residential Phase of the Academy.
 It is at this time that candidates become cadets.
 Historically, the majority of the selected cadets will go on to successfully complete the Residential Phase.
 During the next five-months, cadets experience a structured and disciplined schedule that focuses on developing their social, emotional, academic, and basic life skills.
 This is accomplished through the implementation of the Eight Core Components, the foundation of the ChalleNGe program intervention model.

 Cadets complete the Residential Phase with the skills and values necessary for their successful transition and integration into adult society.
-Mentors are matched with cadets midway through the Residential Phase.
-The mentors help support the cadets during the remainder of the Residential Phase and help them prepare to reenter community life.
+Cadets are matched with a caring, adult, volunteer mentor who works to support and encourage the cadet’s development of an action plan for the next phase of the program and help them prepare to reenter community life.
 Mentors continue their responsibilities during the 12-month Post-Residential Phase.

 Cadets will live as a team and as such will be held accountable as a team.

 - 5:00 AM Wake up and make your bunk

 - 5:40 AM Complete hygiene, dress, and details